 Just like the ACA, AODA non-compliance can cost your business significantly in time and resources.
 The AODA’s penalties are steep and can even include a fine of up to $50,000 per day, and up to $100,000 per day for corporations.
 That includes a fine for directors and officers of a corporation, who due to their fiduciary responsibility, might be liable for a hefty fine of up to $50,000 a day.

 Violations to the AODA standards can be classified into three categories: minor violations, moderate violations, and major violations.
-Here’s a quick breakdown:

-Certainly a fine ranging in the tens of thousands of dollars is enough to give any business serious pause.
+Certainly, a fine ranging in the tens of thousands of dollars is enough to give any business serious pause.
 Non-compliance is almost always more expensive than the steps it takes to adopt website accessibility standards, so there is truly no reason to leave your business vulnerable to risk.